 - Generates more money

 Your job is to make the case that the open source project helps achieve one or more of these goals.
 In most cases, you can argue that the project saves you time because it prevents you from needing to implement the functionality yourself.
 In some cases, you can argue that the project bootstraps common tasks that would otherwise take you weeks or months to accomplish.
 If the project is a code quality tool like ESLint then you can argue that it saves you time by catching bugs or other quality issues before they happen.
-Really take the think to think through how the project is benefitting your workflow.
+Really take the time to think through how the project is benefitting your workflow.

 Once you’ve tied the open source project to at least one of the three goals, imagine what would happen if the project was no longer maintained.
 How long does it takes before that absence starts to work against the three goals?
 How much will it slow you down or cost you money if you couldn’t use the project anymore?
 That is why donating to the project is valuable: your workflow is dependent on this project and removing the project now would cause harm, either through time or money.
 Therefore, it makes sense to donate to the project in order to maintain the advantage you’ve already realized for the foreseeable future.

 After putting together a good story of why it makes sense to donate to the project, the next step is to present that story to the correct person in your organization.
 It makes sense to start with your manager to get their support, though you may need to present the same information multiple times in order to get approval.
 The format of this presentation will be dependent upon the norms of the company, so you should be prepared to put together an email, a PowerPoint presentation, or an explainer, depending on your company’s preferences.

 Regardless of the format, your presentation should answer the following questions for your audience: